georgejhunt/etg/etg_rfq.md

 * The display of an array of images, with thumbnails branching to detailed item information, is not appropriate for hand held devices, and needs to be replaced. (see http://etgstores.com/furniture/database/thumbnails.php)

-####What do the new data entry screens require?
+####H. What data entry screens are required?
-* Button to assign the next available lot number.
-* Single lot.line data entry screen with each field set to maximum
+1. An intake screen with a button to assign the next available lot number, item name drop down field, and check boxes for the required tasks for that item (cleaning, repair, pricing, tagging, moving to floor).
+2. A details screen for each item which collects the size, features, condition, materials, location, price information ( one item per page with all available fields set to maximum size).
-* A review lot screen with each item on its own line, with fields truncated if necessary, to fit 1280 pixel screen width.
+3. A review lot screen with each item on its own line, with fields truncated if necessary, to fit 1280 pixel screen width.
 Each line must have a delete item button.
 A search field will bring up a lot review screen for previously entered lots.
+4. The lot review screen may double as the print label selector.
+5. It might also be used to break sets (remove the set id, and assign a separate price to a single item).
+6. A single data collection which accepts a barcode, and optionally a new location for generation of move lists.
+*
+####I. What output forms and program outputs are needed?
+1. Print a tag for a single item, with barcode, item name, price, description, size, material
+2. Print a set of tags for a set, with the same barcode for all, a price for the set, and a list of other items that are in that set.
+3. Print a list of items (input via H.6 above) with old location, new location (for generating a move list), item name, lot.line, price (with optional output to a file so that the list can be emailed to movie companies as a receipt).
+This report might also be used at the cash register as part of the regular check out procedure for customers.
+It might also optionally fill in the datesold field in the database.